 Connect with An Expert

 Finally Family Homes thanks guest expert, Kristin DeCou for this article.
 Kristin recently presented at our Life Launch program for former foster youth at LA Mission College.

-Kristin DeCou is a professional organizer, KonMari Consultant and the Founder of Modern Refresh.
-Follow her on Instagram at @modernrefresh for more tidy tips and inspiration to uplift your space and spirits.
+Kristin DeCou is a professional organizer, a gold certified KonMari Consultant, and the Founder of Modern Refresh.
+Follow her on Instagram at @modernrefresh for more organization tips and inspiration to uplift your space and spirits.

 Find this helpful?
 You may also enjoy: